JocysCom/UMQF/MORA/analysis/enders-game/entities/bonzo-madrid-actions.md

 1. Ender (Victim)

 ### 1 Ender - attempted murder

+Context: Bonzo cornered Ender in the shower room with the intent to kill or permanently maim him, driven by murderous rage and wounded pride.

 - ΔOS = -1.00 (Intent to kill or permanently maim)
 - VSA(Ender) = 0.60